GraphQLGuide/book/text/README.md

 ## Git

 In Chapters 6–11, you’ll learn through writing an app, step by step.
 Each chapter has its own repository.
-Each step has a branch in that repo, for example branch `0` is the starter template, branch `1` has the code you write in step 1, etc. The branches we link to in the text also have a version number, and have the format: `[step]_[version]`.
-When this version of the Guide was published, the version of the Chapter 6 code was `0.1.0`, so step 1 linked to branch `1_0.1.0`.
-The current version of the code is `0.2.0`, so step 1 links to `1_0.2.0`.
+Each step has a branch in that repo, for example, branch `0` is the starter template, branch `1` has the code you write in step 1, etc. The branches we link to in the text also have a version number, and have the format: `[step]_[version]`.
+When the first version of the Guide was published, the Chapter 6 code version was `0.1.0`, so step 1 linked to branch `1_0.1.0`.
+The current version is `0.2.0`, so step 1 links to `1_0.2.0`.

 If you skip the beginning of Chapter 6 and go straight to the [Listing reviews](6.md#listing-reviews) section, it says to start with step 9 (`9_0.2.0`).
 So we can look at the app in that state with these terminal commands: